retentioneering/retentioneering-tools/docs/source/user_guides/funnel.rst

                  feature_type='tfidf',
                  ngram_range=(1,1));

-With the clustering procedure above we grouped users together in a groups with similar behavior.
-The dictionary containing lists of user ids for each cluster was assigned to ``rete.cluster_mapping`` attribute.
+With this clustering procedure, we grouped users based on their behavioural patterns.
+The dictionary containing cluster user lists is assigned to the :py:meth:`Clusters.cluster_mapping<src.tooling.clusters.clusters.Clusters.cluster_mapping>` attribute.

-Now, let’s plot funnels which compares several obtained clusters:
+Let us plot the cluster funnels to compare cluster conversions:

 .. code-block:: python